Menu Close

 88% voted Yes, in favour of Camden using the neighbourhood plan to to help it decide planning applications in the neighbourhood area.

+This means that future development should preserve or enhance the Area’s architectural heritage and contribute to greening the neighbourhood.
 We are grateful to many for input and help – from the Forum Committee to our ward councillors, residents who helped with publicity and, particularly, all those who voted Yes.
 The Committee will now monitor implementation of the policies.

 –––